dreadpon/godot_spatial_gardener/reference/TUTORIAL_SCENE_CONVERSION.md

 	- The editor will freeze for a while: the best way to keep track of your progress is by launching the editor from console (or by running `Godot_v***-stable_win64_console.cmd` included in the official download).
 7. If conversion was successful, grab your converted scenes from `addons/dreadpon.spatial_gardener/scene_converter/output_scenes` folder and move them to their intended places.
 8. You should be able to launch your converted scenes now.
-	- Optionally, you might have to relaunch the project and re-enable the plugin.
+	- Optionally, you might have to relaunch the project and re_enable the plugin.
 	- Make sure to move backups elsewhere before committing to source control.

 If you got this far, you should probably open an issue on GitHub.